 - << Customers / Businesses Using You / Users to Date / etc. >>

-- << Another important stat: money raised to date, notable board members/co-founders etc. >>
+- << Another important stat: money raised to date, notable board members/co-founders, etc. >>

-Solid founder story << quick 1 or 2 line on why they should care about where you came from and how you got to be a successful company today >>
+Solid founder story << quick 1 or 2 lines on why they should care about where you came from and how you got to be a successful company today >>

 Going Beyond Media Relations: How to Evolve Your PR Strategy